Duwesh/MyPortfolio/README.md

 Link : "https://portfolio-duwesh.vercel.app/"

 ## Introduction
-This is my portfolio, which i have build in a week using reactJS and material UI.
+This is my portfolio, which i have build in a week using reactJS.